MohamedSamy13/AirBnB_clone/README.md

 What is **kwargs and how to use it
 How to handle named arguments in a function
 This project require : Python, OOP
+Project to be done in teams of 2 people